A New Standard For Sustainability

 CANADA’S GREENEST BUILDING

-With over 4500 solar panels, a state–of–the–art geothermal system, solar wall, 28 EV charging stations, and a 3-story living wall, evolv1 is a landmark achievement in sustainable design.
+With over 4500 solar panels, a state–of–the–art geothermal system, a solar wall, 28 EV charging stations, and a 3-story living wall, evolv1 is a landmark achievement in sustainable design.

 Built by the Cora Group and home to EY, Textnow, Borealis AI, Sustainable Waterloo Region, the VERiS Institute, WISE, IC3, and the TD Sustainable Future lab, evolv1 is the embodiment of sustainability, and a sign that we’re just getting started in R+T Park.